Antigua and Barbuda

 Internet TLD.ag

 Since 2014, the Labour Party has dominated national politics.
 Antigua and Barbuda is a member of the Commonwealth and a Commonwealth realm, being a constitutional monarchy with Charles III as its head of state.
-Barbuda has been governed by the Barbuda Council since 1976, the country being a unitary state.
-Antigua is also divided into six parishes.
+The country is a unitary state, with Barbuda being governed by the Barbuda Council since 1976.
+Antigua is divided into six parishes.
+The central government is composed of three main branches: legislative, executive, and judicial.
+It has a bicameral national legislature comprising the directly elected House of Representatives and the Senate appointed by the Governor-General, the representative of the monarch.
+The Labour Party and the United Progressive Party have dominated the country's politics since 1994.
 Antigua and Barbuda has a proportionally high foreign-born population, in addition to having the second highest Human Development Index in the Caribbean.
-Compared to neighboring countries, Antigua and Barbuda ranks highly in most economic indicators, although it ranks about average in political freedoms.
+Most people are of African descent, with significant populations of Europeans, Hispanics, and Indians.
+The country is also majority Christian, with most being Protestant.
+The most spoken language in the country is Antiguan and Barbudan Creole.
+Compared to neighboring countries, Antigua and Barbuda ranks highly in most economic indicators, and ranks about average in political freedoms.

 Antigua and Barbuda is a high-income country.
 It is a member of the United Nations, the OECS, the Regional Security System, CARICOM, and the World Trade Organisation.
-Antigua and Barbuda is one of the only countries in the Caribbean to maintain an air force, and has a significant aviation industry in conjunction with its tourism-based economy.
+Antigua and Barbuda is one of the only countries in the Caribbean to maintain an air force, and has a mostly service-based economy.
+Antigua and Barbuda maintains significant influence in the former British Leeward Islands and the eastern Caribbean, having the largest economy and population in the former colony.
+However, the country continues to struggle with human rights and political polarisation, with a significant Barbudan independence movement re-emerging and declining freedom of the press.

 Cite error: There are <ref group=lower-alpha> tags or {{efn}} templates on this page, but the references will not show without a {{reflist|group=lower-alpha}} template or {{notelist}} template (see the help page).